The Celts were some of Ireland's earliest inhabitants, and these Celtic symbols are some of the earliest Irish expressions.

 Maybe the most interesting thing is how many people have Celtic Cross tattoos - and some are truly stunning.

 Right here!
-Each week we feature one of our discoveries, showing a great blog post or picture or video of Celtic Symbols in action!
+Every day we search the Web for great new discoveries, showing a great blog post or picture or video of Celtic Symbols in action!

 We recently discovered ShanOre - Irish Handcrafted Jewelry.
 There are many reasons to visit their lovely site - one of the best reasons is to see their pictures and descriptions of Celtic and Irish symbols, and how they come to life in jewelry.